How to Get a French Passport

 The Application Process: A Step-by-Step Guide

-Step 1: Gathering Your Essential Documents
+Step 1: Gathering Your Documents

 • Your original birth certificate

-Step 2: Proving French Language and Culture Integration
+Step 2: Proving Language and Cultural Integration

 • What are the core values of the French Republic?
 (Liberté, Égalité, Fraternité)

-Key Requirements for Naturalization: A Deeper Look
+Key Requirements for Naturalization

-The 5-Year Residency Rule Explained
+The Five-Year Residency Rule

-Meeting the B1 French Language Requirement
+Meeting the Language Requirement

 Demonstrating Financial Stability and Good Character